-If shipping your products takes up a lot of time and a lot of space: outsource.
+If shipping your products takes up a lot of time and a lot of space: Outsource it.

-Outsourcing means your product ships directly to your customer through a warehouse, and by outsourcing your shipping, you can reach new markets, reduce all your shipping hassles, and cut shipping costs in one fell swoop.
-You start the process by looking at where you ship, how often you ship, and what those rates look like, and then you give a company permission to take charge of shipping your products for you.
-By outsourcing shipping, you are letting a third-party company manage and ship your inventory.
+Outsourcing means your product ships directly to your customer through a warehouse.
+And when you outsource your shipping, you can reach new markets, reduce your shipping hassles, and cut shipping costs all in one fell swoop.
+Start the process by looking at where you ship, how often you ship, and what those shipping rates look like, and then give a company permission to take charge of shipping your products for you.
+By outsourcing shipping, you allow a third-party company to manage and ship your inventory.
 Outsourcing shipping is really just the act of saying, “Let’s not hassle with this craziness!”

-You might be a smaller merchant who is hoping to get to the level where you can outsource.
+You might be a smaller merchant who is hoping to rise to the level where you can outsource.
 The savings threshold is 25 orders a day.
-If you fulfill over 25 orders a day, you can economically benefit from outsourcing.
+If you fulfill more than 25 orders a day, you could benefit economically from outsourcing.
 (And we’re cheering for you to get to that level or above!)

 Best Options To Outsource Holiday Shipping

-There are multiple options to outsource your holiday shipping.
 Finding a way to keep yourself as hands-off as possible is a small business owner’s dream.
+Fortunately, you have multiple options to outsource your holiday shipping.
 Here are a few options for holiday outsourcing:

 How Outsourcing Shipping Can Help For The Holidays

-Outsourcing your shipping gives you the freedom to focus on all the other important business issues during the holidays.
-Timely customer service is still a huge part of consumer decisions.
+Outsource your shipping, and you could gain the freedom to focus on all your other important business issues during the holidays.
+After all, timely customer service is still a huge part of consumer decisions.
 When choosing whether to outsource, ask yourself:

-- How fast am I able to fulfill orders?
+- How quickly am I able to fulfill orders?

 - What are my plans for returns/refunds?

 If the answers to these questions are inducing a heart attack, stop right now.
-Outsourcing may be the cure for you.
+Outsourcing may be the cure you need.